fall inside a hole

 The new power Hikari with Light uses the original single-speed new power gearbox and a similar rivet and plastic molding configuration as the old Hikari with Light to hold and power the small bulb at the front of the chassis.
 A second metal strip runs up the length of the chassis to connect the positive side of the battery through the switch to the bulb.
 The light effect is very nice through the nose of the Shinkansen.

-The Thailand intermediate and tail cars are seemingly based on the moldings for the mid 1980s remote control 0 series, with molding remnants in the chassis.
+The Thailand-made intermediate and tail cars are based on the Japanese 1980s remote control train tooling, with molding remnants in the chassis.

 Unlit versions of the new-power 0-series were included in sets like 1989's First Set and include the molding features and rivets of the light but not the bulb or the additional metal strip running back up the chassis.